-- a.
-The plan must reflect the State's decision to distribute HTF funds through grants to subgrantees and must describe its method for distributing HTF funds to subgrantees and how those funds will be made available to state agencies and/or units of general local government. - b.
+a.
+The plan must reflect the State's decision to distribute HTF funds through grants to subgrantees and must describe its method for distributing HTF funds to subgrantees and how those funds will be made available to state agencies and/or units of general local government.

+- b.
 The plan must also establish the State's maximum per-unit development subsidy limit for housing assisted with HTF funds.
-The HTF regulation at 24 CFR § 93.300(a) requires the State to establish its own maximum limitations on the total amount of HTF funds that can invested per-unit for development of non-luxury housing in the area and include the established limits in its HTF allocation plan.
+The HTF regulation at 24 CFR § 93.300(a) requires the State to establish its own maximum limitations on the total amount of HTF funds that can be invested per-unit for development of non-luxury housing in the area and include the established limits in its HTF allocation plan.
 The limits must be reasonable, based on actual costs, and adjusted for the number of bedrooms and geographic location of the project.
-The State may choose to develop its own limits or adopt limits used in other federal programs such as the Low Income Housing Tax Credit (LIHTC) per unit cost limits, HOME's maximum per-unit subsidy amounts, and/or Public Housing Development Cost Limits (TDCs).
-The State must include a description of how the HTF maximum per-unit development subsidy limits were established or a description of how existing limits developed for another program and being adopted for HTF meet the HTF requirements listed above.

-If the State chooses to use subgrantees, the subgrantees must use the maximum per-unit development subsidy amounts established by the State.
+The State may choose to develop its own limits or adopt limits used in other Federal programs such as the HOME maximum per-unit subsidy amounts.
+If the State chooses to use subgrantees, the subgrantees must use the maximum per-unit development subsidy amounts established by the State. - c.

-c.
 If the HTF funds will be used for first-time homebuyers, the HTF allocation plan must include the guidelines for resale and recapture as required in § 93.304(f).
 The resale or recapture guidelines must be reviewed and approved in writing by HUD separately from the review and approval of the consolidated plan and/or annual action plan.